Geospatial Analysis

 Geospatial data analysis in Python

-- Matplotlib installation instructions are found here but basically just involves the command
+- Matplotlib installation instructions are found here but just involve the command

 python -m pip install -U matplotlib